pmajka/poSSum/README.md

 Overview
 ========

-The poSSum framework is a set of scripts and workflows which purpose it to reconstruct the volumetric datasets based on series of serial sections of different modality and quality.
+The Possum framework is a set of scripts and workflows for reconstructing three-dimensional images based on series of serial sections of different modalities and quality.

 Preconfigured VM
 ================

-If you would like to start using the poSSum framework immediately without necessity of installation and configuration, you are strongly encouraged to download preconfigured virtual machine.
+If you would like to start using the Possum framework immediately, without the necessity of installation and configuration, you are strongly encouraged to download a preconfigured virtual machine.

-The appliance can be imported to VirtualBox software (https://www.virtualbox.org/) which operates on multiple operating systems including Windows, OSX and Linux.
+The appliance can be imported into the VirtualBox software (https://www.virtualbox.org/) which runs on multiple operating systems including Windows, OSX and Linux.
 Note however, that the file to download is a substantial one: about 2GB.
-Have also in mind that, although we're trying to keep the VM updated, the environment installed on th VM might be slightly behind the current develop branch of the framework.
+Have also in mind that, although we're trying to keep the VM updated, the environment installed on the VM might be slightly behind the current [develop branch](https://github.com/pmajka//tree/develop) of the framework.
 You have to update it on your own.

-You can download the poSSum preconfigured virtual machine using the link below: http://doc.3dbar.org/possum/possum_framework_vm.ova
+You can download the Possum preconfigured virtual machine using the link below: http://doc.3dbar.org/possum/possum_framework_vm.ova

-Should you have any problem with importing the virtual appliance, please refer to the VirtualBox documentation:
+Should you have any problem with importing the virtual appliance, please refer to the VirtualBox documentation: http://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html http://www.virtualbox.org/manual/ch01.html#ovf or other online resources, e.g: http://www.maketecheasier.com/import-export-ova-files-in-virtualbox/

-http://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html

-http://www.virtualbox.org/manual/ch01.html#ovf

-or other online resources, e.g: http://www.maketecheasier.com/import-export-ova-files-in-virtualbox/

-Note that all usernames and passwords (including the root passord) are: testuser Also, please let the VM have at least 4GB of memory (8GB recommended) and 4CPUs (however, the more the better).
+Note that all usernames and passwords (including the root passord) are: `testuser` Also, please let the VM have at least 4GB of memory (8GB recommended) and 4 CPUs (however, the more the better).

 Installation
 ============

 Below one can find the description of the dependencies.
 For the exact installation steps, check the `installation procedure` section below.

 Requirements and dependencies
 -----------------------------

-In order to make the poSSum framework working, several dependencies have to be satisfied.
+In order to make the Possum framework working, several dependencies have to be satisfied.
 Below one can find the list of dependencies with a brief instruction on installing the individual dependencies.

 Operating system